codeformuenster/schueler-geschichtswettbewerb-muenster/README.md

   password: Geschichtswettbewerb123

 with python manage.py createsuperuser a new one can be added.
 Under localhost/admin the database entries can be edited.
 This includes the possibility to add new ones and remove entries.
+The page to edit place entries (localhost/admin/karte/ort) includes the functionality to reverse-geocode the entered place to a location.

 The dump files contain the underlying database with all their entries.